Measles

 What can you do?

-Vaccination with two doses of MMR vaccine is a safe and effective way to prevent measles.
+Vaccination with two doses of the MMR (measles, mumps, and rubella) vaccine is a safe and effective way to prevent measles.

 Get vaccinated if you are not already vaccinated or are unsure of your vaccination status.
 Talk with your healthcare provider about getting vaccinated or having a blood test to check for immunity to measles.

 Vaccinate your children.
 The MMR vaccine is included in the routine childhood immunization schedule.
-Children should receive the first dose at 12-15 months and the second dose at 4-6 years.
-Older children can be vaccinated, too, if they haven't already.
+Children should receive the first dose at 12 to 15 months and the second dose at 4 to 6 years.
+Children ages 6 to 12 months should get the MMR vaccine if they will be traveling internationally.
+Older children can be vaccinated, too, if they have not been already.

 Call your healthcare provider if you think you or your child might have measles.
 Call before going to the medical office so the office can take steps to prevent others from being exposed to measles.